 When you’re considering how much discretionary income you should have, you might want to consult a discretionary income calculator.
 Many options for these calculators are available online.

-Now you’ve learned what discretionary income means: the amount of money left after all of your essential expenses are deducted from your take-home pay.
-You’ve also seen how it can be used, from fun purchases to paying down credit card or student loan debt, or nonessentials.
-As you think about these concepts, you’ll probably realize how important it is to have a budget; this will inform where your money has to go as well as what’s left after those bills have been paid.
+As you think about discretionary income and related concepts, you’ll probably realize how important it is to have a budget; this will inform where your money has to go as well as what’s left after those bills have been paid.
 It will help keep you on track for your discretionary income, reining in excessive spending and guiding you toward saving well and staying out of debt.
+There are a variety of different budget methods; try a couple and see which works best for you.

 Get Ready to Bank Better with SoFi